FlaubertNHR/OpenXCOM.ToolsMAP2/Distribution/README.md

 IMPORTANT: The MapOptions.Cfg file in your /settings folder will be changed.
 So back that file up if you like your current MapViewII customizations and want to transfer them to a/the new MapOptions config (i would strongly suggest using the Options dialogs instead of dicking about with the textfiles).

 IMPORTANT: The so-called backup mechanic for MapView, McdView, and PckView has also changed.
 This is not a comprehensive backup mechanic and was never intended to be that.
-It's intended only to give the user (including yours truly) that ONE (1) chance on a misclick to go "oh sh*t i shouldn't have done that" and have a chance of recovering the file you just overwrote*.
-The problem was that the routines were inconsistent; sometimes you got a .bak file, sometimes it wrote to an "MV_Backup" subdirectory, sometimes you got nothing at all, etc - so I've implemented a plan: any and every time a file on the hardrive** is changed by MapView, McdView, or PckView, it is first copied to an "MV_Backup" subdirectory of its original location, with its original filename.
+It's intended only to give the user (including yours truly) that ONE chance on a misclick to go *oh shyte i shouldn't have done that* and have a chance of recovering the file you just overwrote(1).
+The problem was that the routines were inconsistent; sometimes you got a .bak file, sometimes it wrote to an MV_Backup subdirectory, sometimes you got nothing at all, etc - so I've implemented a plan: any and every time a file on the hardrive(2) is changed by MapView, McdView, or PckView, it is first copied to an MV_Backup subdirectory of its original location, with its original filename.

-* note: This should also handle more hazardous failures like a power outage during file-write but let's not go there.
+(1) note: This should also handle more hazardous failures like a power outage during file-write but let's not go there.
 Get yourself a UPS. (seriously.)

-** note: Does not include image-output; exporting images does *not* perform backups.
+(2) note: Does not include image-output; exporting images does *not* perform backups.
 But saving MAP, RMP, MCD, PCK, and TAB files as well as configuration files should/will get their instant backups.

 MainView
 - RMB-drag scrolls the Map when scrollbars are visible